-Like many publications, AR Insider has an editorial contributor program.
-This is to diversify our coverage by tapping into the opinions, perspectives and insights of industry leaders.
+Like many publications, AR Insider has a guest authorship program.
+Known as AR Insider Vantage, it taps into the opinions and insights of industry leaders.
 This takes form in 600-1000 word Op/Ed submissions on trend analysis, experiences or strategic advice.
+There is no fee.

-These submitted pieces are edited to ensure quality educational content without promotional material or intent.
-As governed by AR Insider’s disclosure and ethics policy, we edit such material and rarely allow references to authors’ own companies (except in their byline/bio).
+These submissions are edited to ensure quality educational content without promotional material or intent.
+As governed by AR Insider’s disclosure and ethics policy, we edit such copy and seldomly allow plugs for authors’ companies (except in case studies, data citations, or author bio).

-In any scenarios where contributors wish to spotlight or promote the activities or products of their companies, we offer a sponsored article option.
-Unlike organic contributions, these are not edited as sponsors pay for articles to be published as submitted (we only copy edit for grammar).
+If contributors wish to promote their company’s activities or products, they can do so under AR Insider’s sponsored articles (one-time) or Thought Leaders program (unlimited).
+These articles are not edited as sponsors pay to be published as submitted (we only copy edit for grammar).

 Based on the above, a question often arises: “Where’s the line between sponsored and organic?”
-This involves several signals (objective and subjective) within a given piece.
-In either case, we make a judgment call using senses and standards developed over 20 years of journalistic writing.
+This involves several signals — objective and subjective — within a given piece.
+We make judgment calls using senses and standards developed over 20 years of journalistic writing.

-To further characterize this key difference, below are a few factors that would designate a piece as organic or promotional.
+To further characterize this key difference, here are a few factors that would designate a piece as organic versus promotional.

 – If the content is opinionated and/or provocative